-To do a Citibank cash advance, you can either withdraw funds from an ATM or visit a local Citibank branch and ask the teller for a cash advance.
-For ATM transactions, you will need to request a 4-digit PIN from Citi customer service if you did not receive one after being approved for an account.
-Lastly, you can use convenience checks (checks that access your card’s credit line) to make a cash withdrawal.
-Depending on your credit standing, you may be able to withdraw up to 50 percent of your credit limit.
+To get a Citibank credit card cash advance, you can either withdraw funds from an ATM or visit a local Citibank branch.
+For ATM transactions, you will need to request a 4-digit PIN, in case you did not receive one after being approved for an account.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.